Zmc18-Robotics/Pixel-Art-Maker-and-Animation-APP-Version-1.0.0/README.md

 My app that really can make pixel art and animation, you can edit, import, export, make animation, create something, and more. and also its open source!

 ---
+To run, find PixelArtMaker.java in src file
+---

 to draw use right click, to erase it just left click it, easy!